thelfer/tfel/docs/mfront/stress-potentials/Hooke.md

 ### Second case: the stiffness tensor is not available

-In this case, the elastic behaviour of the material is isotropic.
+In this case, the elastic behavior of the material is isotropic.
 The computation of the stress requires the definition of the first Lamé coefficient and the shear modulus (second Lamé coefficient).